maxdelayer/DLUQuickstart/README.md

  - Step 3: Acquiring & Extracting Client
  - Step 4: Linking Client Files To Server
  - Step 5: Server Configuration
- - Step 5: Operations/Production
+ - Step 6: Operations/Production

 ## Step 1: Provisioning Infrastructure

 I may update this for a more detailed guide later, but the quick answer is: use AWS or GCP.
 GCP is easier to learn and work with than AWS if you have no cloud experience, although nowadays I mostly deploy via AWS.
 The point is, do something disposable in the cloud, please be careful when you're, but also be mindful that cloud services cost money and you when to destroy your infrastructure. **This is not a tutorial on using cloud services properly.**

+If you intend to run your server on a domain, make sure you point that domain to the IP address of your server infrastructure before running the installation scripts (DNS setup is required for the ```--install-proxy``` subcommand)

+### Recommendations

-### Specs
+#### Hardware Specs

-On AWS, a t3.Small instance has worked fine for me thus far, and a t3.micro instance was causing problems.
-So, whatever you do, probably best to have at least 2GB of RAM.
+On AWS, a t3.Medium instance is recommended for it's 4GB of RAM.
 20gb of storage gives you some wiggle room.

-This repository is built for debian-derived linux distributions such as Ubuntu.
+#### Networking

+Ensure that inbound traffic from ports 80, 443, 1001, 2005, and 3000-3300 is allowed.
+These are for the Nexus Dashboard Website and it's HTTPS proxy, the authentication server, chat server, and any world servers.
+By default, port 22 will be necessary to have open by default in order to SSH into your server for management, but it is recommended to limit access to port 22 to your IP address as a best practice.

 ### AWS Tutorial

 Coming soon:tm: (Maybe)

+1. Set up a VPC
+2. Set up EC2 instance
+3. Elastic IP Address
+4. Configure security group
+5. Long-Term Recommendations

 ### GCP Tutorial